rakiya30/Customer-Retention-Analysis/README.md

 This data analysis project aims to provide inghts and recommendations on customer retention and churn rate that reflects all the relevant Key Performance Indicators(KPIs) and metrics in the dataset

 ### Problem Statement
-This Report Would be Analysing and Proiding Answers and Recommendation to the following Business Question :
+This Report Would be Analysing and Providing Answers and Recommendation to the following Databel Business Question :

 - Customer churn rate as they do not want to lose their customers.
 - Databel wants to know in advance who is at risk.